Why am I always tired

 When we need to fall asleep, usually after eating, it is often a sign that our liver is working hard!
 (Metabolic fatigue)

-Fatigue without physical exertion, even after a good night's sleep, is widespread in the modern world.
+Fatigue without physical exertion, even after a good night's sleep, is widespread today.
 Chronic inflammations in the body create a condition of chronic metabolic fatigue.
 Most often, the cause is an imbalance in the intestinal flora.

 1. Muscle fatigue - (Muscles) Often due to the muscles' exertion (not necessarily aerobic).
 Such as holding a child in your arms and standing still.